orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - start with one, find match, then match entire structure and revert if not. ; one way.
 Detach and reattach.
 - Local modular structure: left/right collapse simultaneously to get a modular rewrite in ; then check locally to break the recursion.

+`.orbit`
+- Note that an orbit means reversibility (if no other context changes)

 `.superpose`

 `.add`, `.and`, `.assign`, : Compose an `initial & terminal`